cdrummey216/whoami/whoami.md

 ### A Conversation with Death

 #### Why are you here?
-I asked, 'Why?' because I cannot know life without first understanding death.
-Asking 'Why?' is the hardest interrogative, it is a verbal inquisition into circumstance and the present.
+You cannot know life without first understanding death.
+And asking 'Why?' in the face of death is the hardest interrogative, it is a verbal inquisition into circumstance and the present.
 When the Self encounters death, death asks two questions in sequence.
 "Are you ready?" and "Are you willing?"

 A 'yes' and a 'yes' signals the end of the identity.